MARKETING ANALYTICS2025-11-10

 Increases sales with customized recommendations

-According to the study conducted by Epsilon, 80% of customers would love to purchase items from brands that offer them customized experiences.
+According to a study by Epsilon, 80% of customers would be more likely to purchase from brands that offer customized experiences.

 Predictive analytics-based customized recommendations not only increase sales but also attract more loyal customers.